-The Mapua Easter Fair is traditionally held every year on Easter Sunday (for 2017 it will be held Easter Monday) and has been running since 1982.
-It’s now in its 35th year of operation.
+The Mapua Easter Fair is held Easter Sunday and has been running since 1982.
+It’s now in its 38th year of operation.
 From small beginnings, it has grown to over 220 stalls.

 As records go the Easter Fair started life as a car boot sale by Patrick Hogan and in April

 1982 together with members of the Moutere Hills Progressive League, the Mapua Hall

 Committee and community volunteers it established at the Domain with boomerang

 demonstrations and 15 stalls selling herbs, vegetables, crafts and preserves.
 Funds raised